OmriYaakov/File-Transfer/README.md

 ## File Structure

-- **server.py**: Contains the server code for managing client connections and file transfers.
-- **client.py**: Contains the client code for connecting to the server, sending files, and receiving files.
+- **fileTransfer.exe**: The client executable for connecting to the server, sending files, and receiving files.
 - **README.md**: This file, providing an overview and instructions.

 ## Author